This user has not added any information to their profile yet.

-Star Wars: Knights of the Old Republic, Final Fantasy VI, D&D Gold Box Games (especially Dark Knights of Krynn), Persona 4 Golden and Baldur's Gate II.
+Star Wars: Knights of the Old Republic, Final Fantasy VI, Dungeons and Dragons Gold Box Games (especially Dark Knights of Krynn), Persona 4 Golden and Baldur's Gate II.

 I started playing D&D pen and paper, as well as the Gold Box PC games back in the late 80's.
 Since then, I have enjoyed the best RPGs from most consoles, including handhelds, as well as the personal computer.
 Now hitting my third decade of RPGaming, I am excited to share my passion and past time with any who care to discuss.

 Salutations!
 Like many of my peers, I grew up adoring comic books and video games.
 Throughout the years, I have added other hobbies to the list, such as audiobooks, WWE Wrestling, and collecting old TV series on DVD.
 However, time and again, I return to gaming as my main form of relaxation.

 I started playing video games on the Atari back in the mid 80's.
 However, when the Commodore computer system came out, I really fell in love.
 Dungeons and Dragons Gold Box Series, premiered on that system.
 My first computer role playing game experience exceeded all expectations with flexible team creation, original (for the time) story lines that continued from game to game, and deep, tactical combat.
 Since then, I have owned every major system, playing the best RPGs I could find.